Bridging Adversarial and Nonstationary Multi-armed Bandit: Introduction

 Our result implies that the regret has a phase transition.
-When the windows are small, the regret doesn't depend on the window sizes and the regret is similar to that of nonstationary bandit; when the windows are large, the regret doesn't depend on the variational budget and the regret is similar to that of adversarial bandit.
+When the switch budget is large, the regret doesn't depend on the switch budget and the regret is similar to that of nonstationary bandit; when the switch budget is small, the regret doesn't depend on the variational budget and the regret is similar to that of adversarial bandit.
+Table~\ref{tab:summary} summarizes four different cases according to the magnitudes of $S_T$ and $V_T$.